 You’ve found a room?
 Congratulations!
 Living and studying in Leiden will enrich your life.
 But it’ll probably take you a while to get used to too, because a lot will change after you leave home.
 You’ll have to do your own cooking and laundry for a start, and arrange your own finances.
 But on the other hand, living in student accommodation can be great fun; you’ll enjoy more freedom and you can make your own decisions.

 Once you have a place to live, it is very important that you register at your local town hall as soon as possible.
 This is particularly important for Dutch residence permit holders as failure to do so can result in the cancellation of your permit, see obligations for residence permit holders.

 How much does it cost to live in student accommodation?

-The average cost of a room in Leiden is about €375 a month.
-That’s appreciably less than Amsterdam, for example, where you can expect to pay an average of about €450.
-Then, of course, you’ll also need money for things like groceries, insurance, study materials, transport and going out.
-So you’ll need to consider how you will approach all this financially.
+The average cost of a room (non-furnished) in Leiden is between €300 and €500 a month.
+Then, of course, you’ll also need money for things like contract costs, groceries, insurance, study materials, transport and going out.
+So you’ll need to consider how you financially plan for your study experience.